 An internship is usually 10-15 weeks and can be paid or non-paid.
 Internship end dates can be extended but must be done so in accordance with a specific student’s program of study and its requirements.
-This can vary from student to student (especially international students and visa regulations and policies), so be sure to meet with Kathy Benjamin if your employer is requesting an extension of your internship.
-There are some employers who seek co-ops, but these positions are offered less frequently.
-A co-op tends to be approximately six (6) months in length and requires the student to be on site.
-If you have an employer seeking a long duration internship or co-op (anything beyond a semester in length) please consult with Kathy Benjamin before accepting this offer.
-There are times when this arrangement will not be possible.
+This can vary from student to student, especially international students and visa regulations and policies.
+If you have an employer seeking a long duration internship or co-op please consult with your academic advisor before accepting this offer.
+Typically this arrangement is not possible.

 Students are encouraged to seek meaningful, relevant internships in which they can apply the theories taught in the classroom to real world applications.
 While Site Supervisors do share their knowledge and expertise with interns, the students give a tremendous amount back to the organization in terms of projects completed, professional services rendered, enthusiasm, creativity, and new approaches to information problems.